LFSCamargo/Chatify/README.md

 3. Build on the device using XCode

 4. And test the video calls ❤️

-### PS: You need to have mongo installed on your machine

-### PPS: Android device or AVD must be running so reat native will be able to find the device to deal with the installation

 # Main Libraries Used to do the dirty job